SahebSh/FLAMEGPU/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+By clonnig/downloading this repo's content you will have access to the flood-pedestrian source code located in examples folder.

 ### Prerequisites